-Probability Calculator by Searchenginereports.net allows you to calculate the normal and conditional probability in a few clicks!
+Probability Calculator by Searchenginereports.net allows you to figure out the normal and conditional probabilities.
+Add values in the text box and start probability calculation for single or multiple events.

-- Click on the "Single" button for finding a single event probability or "Multiple" button if you want to find the probability of multiple events.
+- Click on the "Single" button to find probability of a single event or hit the "Multiple" button for multiple events.

 - Now, enter the number of possible outcomes in our Statistics Probability Calculator.

-- Once you are done with that, enter the number of events that occurred.
+- Once you are done, enter the number of events that occurred.

 - Boom!
-You will get the results of your calculation within a flash of an eye.
+You will get the probability of a and b within a flash of an eye.

-The traditional method of finding the probability of an event isn't an easy task.
-You might have gone through hectic calculations that took a lot of your time and effort in the past to find the probability.
-With the immense innovation in the technology, you can luckily find online calculators that can help you calculate probability within no time.
-There is no need to make any manual calculation anymore, as this online normal probability calculator performs all the working on your behalf.
+The traditional method of calculating probability of an event isn't an easy task.
+You might have gone through hectic calculations that took a lot of your time and effort in the past.
+With the immense innovation in technology, you can luckily find normal probability calculator that can help you to calculate probability within no time.
+There is no need to make any manual calculation anymore, as this service performs all the work on your behalf.

-Another significant thing about the probability calculator is that it can be used without paying anything to anyone.
-You can find an event's probability only with a few clicks on your device through an online probability calculator.
+Another significant thing about the Probability Solver is that it can be used without paying anything to anyone.
+You can find an event's probability on any device or anywhere across the globe.

 Probability is the chance of occurrence of something.
 You may have an idea that whenever you are not sure about anything, we mostly talk about the possibilities of occurrence of that event.
 This study of events, which is based on probability, is known as statistics.

-The probability of getting a six on a dice or getting head while tossing a coin is a simple example of probability.
-You might have seen that the probability is a vital part of statistics.
+The probability of getting a six on dice or getting head while tossing a coin is a simple example of probability.
+If we have more than one statistical value of an event then we first take its mean and divide it by the total no of favorable outcomes.
+You might have seen that probability is a vital part of statistics.

 The formula for finding probability is

 P(A) = No. of favorable Outcome / Total No. of favorable Outcome

 You can also take it as, P(A) = n(E)/n(S)